tawn33y/github-viewer-for-linkedin/README.md

   - Open Chrome and go to the following URL: [chrome://extensions](chrome://extensions)
   - Enable Developer mode, click on `Load unpacked` and select the cloned repo folder
   - Open a person's LinkedIn page to see the magic :)
-  - **Note:** If nothing happens, click the extension icon on the browser at the top (next to the url/search bar), and then reload the page.
-A future update will fix this issue.
 - To use on a dummy local page:
   - Edit `public/test.html` & update line 15 with the username you want
   - Open the file directly in your browser to see the magic :)